Designations Congruent with Things: Chapter 26

 He literally cannot do it.

-Hermann is certain that one day, under the right perturbation, Newton will leave.
+Hermann is certain that one day, under the right circumstances, Newton will leave.
 Newton leaves first.
-It is a behavior so deeply ingrained, a pattern that grips him so strongly, that he is occasionally unsure to whom that proclivity belongs.
+It’s a behavior so deeply ingrained, a pattern that grips him so strongly, that Hermann is occasionally unsure to whom that proclivity belongs.

 But it belongs to Newton.